janaSunrise/janaSunrise/README.md

 Moreover, I'm a social maniac too and I'm pretty active on Discord and Twitter.
-Either building something interesting, Making some insightful and incredible content for everyone, Hanging out with my friends, or Spending my time with the wonderful dev community! 😁
+Either building something interesting, Making some insightful and incredible content for everyone, Hanging out with my friends, or Spending my time with the wonderful developer community! 😁

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me!